-Open source LLMs are one of the most important AI trends for 2025.
+Open source LLMs are one of the most important AI trends of 2026.

 And for good reason:

 Open source models were long significantly weaker than proprietary models.
-But this year they have caught up:
+But by spring 2026 they have caught up, especially out of Chinese labs:

-In this article, you'll find an overview of the current 50 best open source LLMs with their key benchmark scores and licenses.
+In this article, you'll find an overview of the 50 best open source LLMs as of April 2026 with their key benchmark scores and licenses.

 Additionally, I'll show you how to easily and freely use open LLMs on your own computer (without needing to program or use the terminal).

-- 50 open source LLMs available with various licenses - from MIT to Apache 2.0 to restricted commercial licenses
+- 50 open source LLMs available with various licenses, from MIT and Apache 2.0 through to restricted research-only licenses

-- Local usage possible with tools like Ollama, LM Studio, or GPT4All - but requires powerful hardware (RTX 4090+ recommended)
+- Local usage possible with tools like Ollama, LM Studio, or GPT4All, but the new top models need serious hardware (multi-GPU or quantized variants for consumer rigs)

 Open Source LLMs Compared